 Still need help?

-I think the best way to get help is to form a specific question and ask it in some place like rstudio’s community webiste (known for it’s friendly community) or stackoverflow.com (maybe not known for being quite as friendly, but probably has more people).
+I think the best way to get help is to form a specific question and ask it in some place like posit’s community website (known for it’s friendly community) or stackoverflow.com (maybe not known for being quite as friendly, but probably has more people).
 If you think you’ve found a bug in srvyr’s code, please file an issue on GitHub, but note that I’m not a great resource for helping specific issue, both because I have limited capacity but also because I do not consider myself an expert in the statistical methods behind survey analysis.

 Have something to add?